-A detailed study of the immune system, stressing its role in protecting humans from the pathogenic microbes.
-The problems associated with hypersensitivity, immunodeficiency, and autoimmunity will be covered.
-The basis of clinically important immunological tests used in the diagnosis of infectious diseases will be presented.
+A study of the immune system, stressing its role in protecting humans from the pathogenic microbes, by naturally and through medical intervention.
+Includes dysfunction associated with hypersensitivity, immunodeficiency, and autoimmunity.
+Clinically important immunological tests used in diagnostics will be presented.
 Lab included.

 BIOL 3890 – Marine and Aquatic Biology